-Slovakia is a republic in Eastern Europe with a population counting a little less than 5,5 million.
+Slovakia is a republic in Eastern Europe with a population of 5.4 million.
 The country has gone through large reforms since the disintegration of Czechoslovakia in 1993.
-In 2004 Slovakia became part of the EU, and in 2009 joined the Eurozone.
-Slovakia has an advanced economy with one of the fastest growth rates in the EU and the OECD.
+In 2004 Slovakia became part of the EU, joining the Eurozone in 2009.
+Slovakia has an advanced economy with one of the fastest growth rates in the EU and the OECD, with a nominal per capita GDP of $35,094 (2018 est.).
 The country also scores relatively well on equality measures.

 Slovakia is structured into eight administrative regions and 79 districts.
 The regions are relatively autonomous entities, and there are considerable regional differences in wealth between the western and the eastern regions.
 Slovakia has a state funded healthcare system available to all citizens, and governed by the Ministry of health.
 The system ranks relatively low on quality and efficiency measures, and many hospitals run with debt.
 Private healthcare is also available, although usage is limited.
 The Public Health Authority carries out the monitoring of the health status of the population.

 Life expectancy at birth in 2015 was 76.7 years.
 A large gender gap persists, with Slovak men living on average more than seven years less than women (73.1 years compared to 80.2 years).
 There are also large disparities by socioeconomic group: people with a low level of

 education live on average 10 years less than those with a university education.
 In 2014, 23% of adults were daily smokers, above the EU average.
 Smoking among men is nearly two times greater than among women, and smoking among people with low education is almost two-thirds higher compared to those with higher education.
 Many behavioural risk factors in the Slovak Republic are more common among populations with low levels of education or income.
 Obesity is nearly three times more common among the lowest-educated population (22%) than the highly educated (8%).